industrialtablet/qt-everywhere-src-5.14.2-cross-compile-for-RK3566-RK3568-RK3588/README.md

 pkg-config gstreamer-1.0 --libs
 -lgstreamer-1.0 -lgobject-2.0 -lglib-2.0
 ```
-5. configure check gstreamer 1.0 will failed if have no libgstreamer-plugins-base1.0-dev
+5. gstreamer 1.0 will failed if have no libgstreamer-plugins-base1.0-dev when do configure check on target board [[RK3588 Mainboard (SBC)](https://github.com/pengyixing/RK3588-Development-Board)]
 ```
 sudo apt install libgstreamer-plugins-base1.0-dev
 ```